 8. 2001 Upper Deck Tiger Slam 4 Tiger Woods Employee Thank You

 This card bares two images of Tiger.
 The left shows him holding his swing, arms above his back as his right shoulder leads.
 The brim of his black hat casts a light shadow over his eyes, his lower lip bit as he follows the ball.
 Once again, he’s wearing his signature red shirt.
 The right image, a red filter overlaid, shows him smiling in the same outfit.
 His left arm lifts his cap and club overhead, captured mid stride with the onlookers in the background.

 At the top right of this horizontal card is the set’s “TIGER SLAM” title, its red text matching his shirt.
 At the bottom of the left image his “TIGER” in shining silver.
 Beneath that is a leaderboard pattern fading to white as it reaches the middle.
 “WOODS” is set in the same silver, each “O” circling a number on the leaderboard.
-To the right is the UD logo, and to its right is the card’s print number.
-Between the two images is a worn patch, the window cut out in the shape of a four.
+The UD logo is to the right, and the card’s print number is to its right.
+Between the two images is a worn patch, the window cut out as a four.
 Underneath are four of his notable wins.

-Patch cards are often a pass for most collectors, even if they’re specified as event-worn.
+Patch cards are often a pass for most collectors, even if specified as event-worn.
 If you find yourself in that boat, it’s worth reconsidering.
-Made by Upper Deck as a thank-you to employees, the card is numbered to 325 with all copies going to those at the company.
-With the 2001 print date, the card is still considered a rookie as well.
+Made by Upper Deck as a thank-you to employees, the card is numbered 325, with all copies going to the company’s employees.
+With the 2001 print date, the card is also considered a rookie.

 9. 2013 Upper Deck Employee Exclusive Tiger Woods Precious Metal Gems #E-TW